-Unofficial Withdrawal (U)
+UNOFFICIAL WITHDRAWAL (U)

-Students who fail to withdraw officially from class generally will be given an F for the class.
-Under certain circumstances, students may petition the Academic Committee to receive a U (Unofficial Withdrawal).
-A U grade does not affect the GPA but any refund is forfeited.
+Students who fail to withdraw officially from class generally will be given an "F" for the class.
+Under certain circumstances, students may petition the Academic Committee to receive a "U" (Unofficial Withdrawal).
+If the academic committee approves the petition for conversion to a "U" grade, the original grade submitted shall be retained as the "prior grade" but shall not affect the student's GPA.
+Any refund is forfeited.

-Withdrawal (W)
+WITHDRAWAL (W)